 This program is open to all juniors and seniors in good academic and social standing with a minimum GPA of 3.0.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 Students reside in furnished residential flats in the City of Bath with other US students in the ASE program.
 All of the housing is on a self-catering basis so students can prepare meals in their own shared kitchens as well as explore the many restaurants throughout the city.

 In addition to the Oxford residency, all students on the program participate in an excursion to Stratford-upon-Avon where they will spend much of their time in one of three Royal Shakespeare theatres.
 Students will attend a number of plays and will visit other sites managed by the Shakespeare Trust.
 In addition, course-related excursions may include London and Hampton Court, Wales, the Lake District, Oxford, Cornwall, or other locations.

 Additional expenses not covered include airfare and ground transportation to/from Bath, books, visa (if required), and personal expenses (laundry, entertainment and independent travel).
-We estimate airfare for this program at $900-$1000 from the East Coast, round-trip train from London to Bath at $150, books at $250, and visa (recommended, but required in some cases) at $135 (for limited student visa) and $500 (for Tier 4 visa).
+We estimate airfare for this program at $900-$1000 from the East Coast, round-trip train from London to Bath at $150, books at $250, and visa (recommended, but required in some cases) at $135 (for limited student visa) or $500 (for Tier 4 visa).
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1500 above and beyond meal expenses.
+We would suggest a minimum of $1500 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 NOTE: ASE has supplemental scholarships available to students who have been accepted to the Bath program.
 Please see Amy Teel at the CGE for information on how to apply for these scholarships.